-If you’re thinking of extending your house, this free tool will estimate how much it is likely to cost.
-Answer a few simple questions, including where you live, the kind of extension you’d like to add, and how much of the work you’d like to do yourself, and it will provide you with an instant, accurate result as to how much your finished project should cost.
+This free tool will estimate how much it is likely to cost to add an extension to your home.
+Answer a few simple questions, including where you live, the kind of house you’d like to build, and how much of the work you’d like to do yourself, and it will provide you with an instant, accurate result as to how much your finished project should cost.

 How much will an extension cost?